shawnlaffan/perl-alien-gtkstack-windows/README.md

 The set of provided files is derived from this perlmonks thread: https://www.perlmonks.org/?node_id=11153992

-The libs and DLLs are from MSYS2 except libgnomecanvas2.dll which is locally patched before compilation.
+The libs and DLLs are from MSYS2 except libgnomecanvas2.dll which is locally patched before compilation (and is not provided with the Gtk3 stack).

 There are also PPM files available for Strawberry Perl 5.38 so you could install the stack using: